 If you think you are going to be able to handle a casual relationship as a way to get closer to somebody, you already have feelings toward the person, then having a casual relationship with them is already a high-risk strategy that could result in you being hurt.

 It’s your choice whether you want to take the risk or not but we suggest you think about the risk of being in a casual relationship first.

 2. Stay in touch with your emotions

-If you’ve entered into a casual relationship and are now surprised to realize that you are starting to catch ‘all the feels’ for the person you are having fun with, stop seeing them for a few weeks so that you can figure out your feelings.
+If you are having a casual relationship and are now surprised to realize that you are starting to catch ‘all the feels’ for the person you are having fun with, stop seeing them for a few weeks so that you can figure out your feelings.

 If you still miss them, then you have two choices on how to handle a casual relationship.

 If you get the latter response, don’t take it personally or as a knock against your confidence or esteem.
 Move on and learn from it.

 You’ll soon find somebody who you like as much, who don’t only enjoy casual relationships.

 3. Watch the balance of control between both parties